bosley/nerv-go/README.md

 may not make sense, its used strictly for testing.

 The second is `modhttp`, a module meant specifically to open the event bus to the world (or local network, etc) via http.
-This module contains client and server functions along with an optional "authorization wrapperr + callback" scheme that can allow a user to filter out any submissions that have invalid or nonexistent API tokens, etc. See `modhttp_test.go` in the `modhttp` directory.
+This module contains client and server functions along with an optional "authorization wrapper + callback" scheme that can allow a user to filter out any submissions that have invalid or nonexistent API tokens, etc. See `modhttp_test.go` in the `modhttp` directory.